The intelligence of Intel’s branding

 However, Advanced Micro Devices (AMD) chips are considered to be better and are actually less expensive by some experts.
 (Read a recent look at AMD here) They perform better at lower clock speeds, do not run as hot as Intel, have a 64-bit technology that can run at 64 or 32-bits at the same time, and their dual core chips allow far superior multitasking than their Intel counterparts.
 In addition, AMD chips cost less and generally require a less expensive motherboard.
 However, AMD has never had more than a 20% share.
 In fact, in data compiled by Mercury Research for the end of 2005, saw AMD’s share at about 16.6% and Intel’s share at 82.2%.
 If the chips are better and they are less expensive, why do they have less than quarter of share that Intel does?
 The discrepancy: Brand.
 Intel branding is better.

 It comes as no surprise that a branding company would suggest the reason a company is not optimizing it’s potential is because of a lack of brand meaning.
-One could also argue that Intel has engaged in less than fair competitive practices as evidenced by a pending suit filed by AMD.
+One could also argue that intel branding has engaged in less than fair competitive practices as evidenced by a pending suit filed by AMD.

 But at its core, it is the absence of brand meaning that is AMD’s biggest problem.
-As previously stated, Intel has done an excellent job of branding itself.
+As previously stated, intel branding has done an excellent job of branding itself.
 To most computer users, Intel brings to mind certain associations.
 The idea of “Intel Inside” is a very powerful statement.
 It tells consumers that any computer without Intel inside is not a computer, and, as most casual computer users do not know a lot about computers, making sure they have an Intel Pentium chip in their computer means one less thing they have to worry about.
 Intel is a name consumers know and trust.

 This is futile.
 AMD cannot compete with Intel’s deep pockets and intel branding focus and must concentrate on building their brand with the consumer.
 AMD has real opportunity to build their brand.
 They have a better, less expensive product, both consumer and business.
 A coherent brand is what they lack.
 AMD must find a connection to the consumer, and that connection has yet to be identified.
 AMD needs to address the questions, “when a consumer purchases a computer what does that say about who they are?” and, “What do people who purchase AMD computers believe to be true about the world in which they live in?”
 Do they believe that simplicity is better?
 Do they believe that a person’s worth can be understood by the choices they make?
 Responses to these questions bring about the beginning of brand.